 What innovations will sportswear and functional clothing contain in five years' time?
-In modern functional clothing you are protected from wind and weather and enjoy a pleasant wearing comfort.
+In modern functional clothing, you are protected from wind and weather and enjoy pleasant wearing comfort.
 In order to produce functional clothing for the future, work is carried out in many places.
 ISPO.com provides an overview of groundbreaking technologies: from a membrane technology launched this autumn, to a 4D printing process and chips in clothing, to current research and development on electronic components in textiles.

 Trend 1: Nanospinning: The North Face Futurelight Membrane

 How does a cyclist protect himself from environmental influences such as rain and wind?
 Waterproof and breathable membrane fabrics are essential components of both outdoor and urban functional clothing.

 The decisive factor here is to find the right balance between the two characteristics for the respective use and situation.
 Does The North Face achieve this balance with the new Futurelight membrane?

 Using nanospinning technology, a variant of electrospinning, The North Face produces very thin polyurethane fibers.
 The polymer solution is accelerated away from an electrode by means of an electric field so that the smallest fibers attach themselves to the counter electrode like a fleece.

 The size of the resulting pores is only in the nanometer range, which makes the membrane permeable to air and water vapor at the same time, but impermeable to liquid water.
 By varying the viscosity, surface tension and charge density of the liquid, the breathability, elasticity, and structure of the membrane can be adapted to the intended use.
 For example, the material can be optimized for competitive sweat sports or protection in wet and cold climates.

 Nylon and Polyester Layers from Recycled Raw Materials